For daily wit & wisdom, sign up for the Almanac newsletter.

 The items labeled in green on the sky map are known as asterisms.
 These are distinctive star patterns that lie within constellations.
 When getting your bearings under the stars, it’s often easiest to spot an asterism and use it as a guide to finding the parent constellation.

 The numbers along the white “Your Horizon” curve at the bottom of the map are compass points, shown on degrees.
-As you turn your head from side to side, you will be looking in the compass direction indicated by those numbers.
-The horizon line is curved in order to preserve the geometry of objects in the sky.
+As you turn your head from side to side, you will look in the compass direction indicated by those numbers.
+The horizon line is curved to preserve the geometry of objects in the sky.
 If we made the horizon line straight, the geometry of objects in the sky would be distorted.